 8. I agree that I am committed to finishing the degree of the cohort.

-9. I agree that being assigned more work than other institutions will prepare me for the workforce after graduation.
+9. I agree that being assigned more work than other institutions will better prepare me for the workforce after graduation.

 10. I agree that I will have a total of three “team” members (parent, friend, mentor, coach etc.), that the cohort leaders will be able to reach out to for input, in case I am struggling or otherwise underperforming.
 I agree this policy is more appropriate for my success, even though it is restricted by other institutions under a governmental privacy protection for students over 18, its acronym is FERPA (think medical HIPPA for education).
 This is not an open invitation for “helicopter” parents, merely a tool for cohort leaders to seek helpful input when necessary.